hpssjellis/maker100-eco/media/notes01.md

 1. 2nd final project: has multiple sensors, and / or multiple actuators, and / or IoT and / or machine learning.
 Determines a minimum grade of 86% if all assignments passed.

-1. 3rd final project is in groups assigned by teacher or proven usefulness, must include machine learning and determins minimum grade of 95% if all assignments passed (or up to +10% by teacher descretion)
+1. 3rd final project is in groups assigned by teacher or proven usefulness, must include machine learning and determines minimum grade of 95% if all assignments passed (or up to +10% by teacher discretion)

 1. All incomplete term assignments get a zero unless they are shown as "bonus".